This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An electromyography (EMG) measures the electrical activity of your muscles.
 Your muscles are tested at rest and during motion.
 An EMG test also checks the nerves that control your muscles.

 - An MRI is a scan that uses powerful magnets and a computer to take pictures of your muscles, bones, and blood vessels.
 An MRI may show problems or changes in your thoracic outlet.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 How is TOS treated?